Sori Yanagi: Career

-He was influenced by Le Corbusier as well as by Charlotte Perriand, whom he translated for when she was in Tokyo during the early 1940s.
+Yanagi was influenced by Le Corbusier as well as by Charlotte Perriand, whom he translated for when she was in Tokyo during the early 1940s.
 Perriand introduced him to product design, and his interests later moved from painting to buildings to design and objects.

 Most of Yanagi's designs are very simple and beautiful.
 His products illustrate his thinking: true beauty is not made, it is born naturally.
 When he created a new product, he made the first versions over and over by hand, seeking new forms that took shape from both new and old ideas.

-After World War II, he designed many products: furniture, three-wheeled vehicles, Olympic cauldrons, pedestrian overpasses, etc. One of the most famous pieces of furniture is his Butterfly Stool which won a gold prize at the Milan Triennial XI.
+After World War II, Yanagi designed a wide range of products: furniture, three-wheeled vehicles, Olympic cauldrons, pedestrian overpasses, etc. One of the most famous pieces of furniture is his Butterfly Stool which won a gold prize at the Milan Triennial XI.
 Announced in 1956, its 2-piece form has been compared to a butterfly's open wings.
 Alternately, the shape can be seen as the gateway of a Shinto shrine or even an antique samurai helmet.
 In effect, it is a form that is both modern and timeless, that has won critical acclaim and prizes, and is included in major collections such as the Museum of Modern Art New York and the Ruble Museum.

+In 1958 Yanagi assisted in the founding of the Japan Interior Architects/Designers' Association.
+He led the organization together with Isamu Kenmochi and Riki Watanabe.

 Yanagi designed the official torch for the 1972 Winter Olympics in Sapporo, Japan.

 Sōri Yanagi died in 2011 at the age of 96.